sylvainwhite/sylvain-white-dev/pages/management.md

 #### Take-Aways

 * McKinsey’s 7-S Framework (see pdf for explanation)
 * People aren’t always rational.
-Emphasize the importance of that “messy human stuff.”
+Emphasize the importance of that “messy human stuff”.
 * Create “a bias for action” by allowing a vast network of informal, open communications.
 * Customer needs, not cost or technology, generally drive excellent companies.
 * Support autonomy and entrepreneurship.
 Tolerate and encourage failure.